Revised November 2018

 The intent of this policy is to identify certain types of uses that are not appropriate, but this policy does not necessarily enumerate all possible inappropriate uses.
 Using the guidelines given above, Merit may at any time make a determination that a particular use is not appropriate.

-When Merit learns of possible inappropriate use, Merit staff will notify the Member responsible, who must take immediate remedial action and inform Merit of its action.
-Merit will assist the Member in identifying the nature and source of the inappropriate use and in implementing remedial action if requested.
-Provided the Member implements remedial action promptly, Merit will take no further action.
-If Merit is unable to contact the Member, or if the Member is unable to implement remedial action, Merit reserves the right to pursue remedial action independently.
-Wherever possible, Merit will pursue remedial action with the least impact to the overall service for the Member.
+When Merit learns of possible inappropriate use, Merit staff will notify the User or Users responsible, who must take immediate remedial action and inform Merit of its action.
+Merit will assist the User or Users in identifying the nature and source of the inappropriate use and in implementing remedial action if requested.
+Provided the User or Users implements remedial action promptly, Merit will take no further action.
+If Merit is unable to contact the User or Users, or if the User or Users is unable to implement remedial action, Merit reserves the right to pursue remedial action independently.
+Wherever possible, Merit will pursue remedial action with the least impact to the overall service for the User or Users.

-Should the situation be considered an emergency, and Merit deems it necessary to prevent further inappropriate activity, Merit may temporarily disconnect a Member from the network.
+Should the situation be considered an emergency, and Merit deems it necessary to prevent further inappropriate activity, Merit may terminate this agreement and disconnect or cease providing services to a User or Users.
 An emergency is defined as: “Serious security incidents that require immediate attention to prevent harm to an individual, to protect information from loss or damage that would be difficult or impossible to correct or to deal with serious on-going denial of service attacks.”

-If temporary disconnection is deemed necessary by Merit staff, every effort will be made to inform the Member prior to disconnection, and every effort will be made to re-establish the connection as soon as it is mutually deemed safe.
+If disconnection or termination of services is deemed necessary by Merit staff, reasonable effort will be made to inform the User or Users prior to disconnection or termination, and reasonable effort will be made to re-establish the service if it is deemed safe by Merit in its sole discretion.